Chukwudi Chukwuma

-Chukwudi Chukwuma (born 27 May 1994) is a Nigerian professional footballer who plays as a forward for FK Pelister in the Macedonian First Football League.
+Chukwudi Chukwuma (born 27 May 1994) is a Nigerian professional footballer who plays as a forward for Sokol Brozany in the Bohemian Football League.

 Career

 Early career

 Born in Nigeria, Chukwuma moved to India in 2006 at the age of 11, and schooled at the Don Bosco High School in Panaji, Goa where he played school football until 2010.
 In 2010, he jointed the Sesa Football Academy in Goa, after his father, Clifford Chukwuma was appointed as the clubs' head coach.
 Eventually making it to the first-team at the Sesa, he played in the I-League 2nd Division and Goa Professional League for his side.

 FK Teplice

 In November 2013, Chukwuma went on trial with Czech First League side FK Teplice where he impressed coaches, scoring a goal in a friendly match against FK Meteor Prague VIII.
 He signed a four-year deal with FK Teplice in December 2013. and made his professional debut with the club on 2 March 2014 against Sigma Olomouc, coming on as a 79th-minute substitute for Admir Ljevaković, as Teplice won 4–0.

 Chukwuma scored his first goal for the club on 30 September 2014 against TJ Jiskra Domažlice in the Czech Cup.
 His goal in the 70th minute was the third in a 4–0 victory.

-On 30 September 2016 it was confirmed that Chukwuma had left Teplice due to heath issues.
+On 30 September 2016, it was confirmed that Chukwuma had left Teplice due to heath issues.